 Now, they misspelled preaching.
 They forgot the E. So, you see the added the E there.
 And I thought – when I first saw this, I’m thinking, “I hope they got discount.”
 You know?
 They screwed up.
 But, I understand typos.

 If you’re involved in any sort of local history, if you’re curious about where your community came from, um, visit a cemetery like this.
 Walk around, take a look, read some of the some of the epithets.

 And it doesn’t matter if you’re doing this in Springfield, or if you’re doing this in Westfield, or if you’re doing this in whatever community, older community here in the Valley, that’s got some history.
 I just find it to be a fascinating exercise.

-This is still a place that people come to walk in, and they come to think i, and they come to just enjoy a quiet moment, and may have nothing to do with who is buried here or that they’re coming to visit a particular grave.
-It’s all about the peace that actually this place represents.
+This is still a place that people come to walk in, and they come to to think in, and they come to to just enjoy a quiet moment, and may have nothing to do with who is buried here or that they’re coming to visit a particular grave.
+It’s – it’s all about the the the peace that actually this place represents.